vinceskahan/v5wiki/systemd.md

     [Install]
     WantedBy=multi-user.target

-To install this file, put it in the directory /etc/systemd
+To install this file, put it in the systemd configuration directory as /etc/systemd/weewx.service

 ### Starting and stopping weewx